iDevicesInc/SweetBlue/README.md

     }
     ```

-  4. If building with JAR, add the following line to dependencies:
+  4. If building with JAR, add the following to dependencies:

     ```gradle
     dependencies {